Facebook Instagram Twitter Youtube

 Zwift HQ has done a commendable job with their drafting algorithms to create something that works well in small and large packs for a variety of riders.
 That said, drafting in Zwift takes some getting used to, even if you are familiar with drafting in real life.
 Here are the differences:

 • No brakes: when you ride outside, you can tap your brakes to maintain the proper distance off the back tire of the rider in front of you.
-There are no brakes in Zwift, so your front to back position in the pack becomes a matter of putting down the right amount of power at the right time.
+Unless you have Zwift Play paired and braking enabled, you don’t have braking capability in Zwift, so your front-to-back position in the pack becomes a matter of putting down the right amount of power at the right time.

 Drafting Cues